Why the Elevate App Serves as the Perfect Proofreading Game

 A book lying in the grass.

-9) Agility: This is an exercise to help you amplify your vocabulary.
+9) Agility: This exercise helps you amplify your vocabulary.
 It gives you one word, and you have to match it to a synonymous word.

 10) Association: This is another game designed to increase your vocabulary.
 It teaches you to decode unknown words by connecting them with words you know.